 Last Updated on

 An LLC purpose statement describes the reason for forming the Limited Liability Company.
 This description typically only needs to be a sentence or two.
 It is important to note that a purpose statement is legally distinct from your company’s vision or mission statement.
-While your overall vision can be based on an abstract goal, your purpose statement can be specific to your industry or general enough to allow your company to conduct any business activities legally permitted in the state.
+While your overall vision can be based on an abstract goal, your statement can be specific to your industry or general enough to allow your company to conduct any business activities legally permitted in the state.

 In most states, you only need a general purpose statement in the Articles of Organization, while other states require a specific purpose about the primary business activities your LLC intends to conduct.
-In states that need only a general purpose statement, declaring your business purpose may be as simple as checking a box on the formation documents.
+In states that need only a general purpose statement, declaring your business activities may be as simple as checking a box on the formation documents.

 Some states (including Alaska, Arkansas, Mississippi, Georgia, Louisiana, New Hampshire, and New Mexico) use NAICS (North American Industry Classification System) codes instead of requiring a written business purpose.
 These codes are the classifications used by government agencies to identify industries and business activities